 Bureau of Justice Statistics, the US violent crime rate hovers around 23 victimizations per thousand people.
 The property crime rate is about 130 victimizations per thousand households.
-Depending upon where you live, your rate may be much higher or lower, but statistics don't make a difference if crime happens to you or your family.
+Depending upon where you live, your rate may be much higher or lower, but statistics don't make a difference if a crime happens to you or your family.
 It's always better to feel safe (and to be safe) in your home.
 That's why alarm systems are big business and there are thousands of systems to choose from.

 Choosing and Installing a Home Alarm System

 With all the choices on the home alarm market, making a choice and getting your chosen home alarm system installed can be confusing.
 You should start by thinking about your home's layout and size, along with what areas are most likely entry points for an intruder or burglar.
-Your budget must also factor in to the solution.
+Your budget must also factor into the solution.

 Low-Tech and Low-Budget Home Alarms: The Simplest to Install

 Signage: The simplest and most low-tech home alarm solution is also the easiest to install.
 We're talking about a deterrent system.
-You might opt to purchase home alarm signage for your lawn or to post on your fence or garage.
+You might opt to purchase home alarm signage for your lawn or to post it on your fence or garage.
 Even if you go no further, you will cause any thief to think twice and hopefully move right along.